modofunjs/modofun/examples/README.md

 ## To-Do service &ndash; on Google Cloud Functions

-[An example To-Do service](https://github.com/modofunjs/modofun/tree/master/examples/todo-google-cloud-functions) that includes scripts to run on Google Cloud Functions, or in the emulator.
+[An example To-Do service](https://github.com/modofunjs/modofun/tree/master/examples/todo-google-cloud-functions) that includes scripts to deploy it to Google Cloud Functions, or try it out on the local emulator.
 Install it like this:

 ```bash
 git clone https://github.com/modofunjs/modofun.git